 Also a peppermint and rosemary bath can help cool off the little ones: 125 g fresh or dried peppermint, 125 g fresh or dried rosemary & 8 cups cold water.
 Combine herbs and water, cover and simmer for 15 minutes.
 Strain & pour the tea into a bathtub and fill with lukewarm water and have a 15-minute bath.

 For a ‘cold’ cold make a cup of tea from the following: 1 whole cinnamon stick (broken into pieces) & 2 cm fresh ginger (sliced), Manuka 15+ honey.
-Put ingredients in cup, add boiling water, drink while warm, refill cup 2 more times, rug up and sweat it out.
+Put ingredients in a cup, add boiling water, drink while warm, refill cup 2 more times, rug up and sweat it out.

 If there is also an ear infection try ‘Spectrum Herbal Ear Drops’ available at health food stores (follow the directions on the bottle) as well as antiviral, antibacterial Chinese Herbs.

 If there is a cough or difficulty breathing the following Chest Rub (or humidifier oil) is useful: 25 ml almond oil, 8 drops frankincense, 6 drops lavender